 Option liquidity is related to the slope of this upward-sloping option supply curve in three ways.
 First, the time when options become more illiquid coincides with the time the sellers face greater unhedgeable risks relative to their risk appetite and capital.
 In addition, it becomes more difficult for sellers to reverse their trades and earn the bid-ask spread.
 They face greater basis risk, since they have to hold an inventory of options that they cannot hedge perfectly.
 Second, the sellers face greater model risk when there is less liquidity - when there are fewer option trades, the dealers have less data to reliably calibrate their pricing models.
-Third, as modeled in Duffie, Garleanu, and Pedersen (2005), due to bilateral trading in OTC markets, dealers can have market power; hence search frictions can increase bid-ask spreads as well as liquidity premia.8 All these factors result in increasing the slope of the option supply curve when there is less liquidity, consistent with Cetin, Jarrow, Protter and Warachka (2006).
+Third, as modeled in Duffie, Garleanu, and Pedersen (2005), due to bilateral trading in OTC markets, dealers can have market power; hence search frictions can increase bid-ask spreads as well as liquidity premia.
+All these factors result in increasing the slope of the option supply curve when there is less liquidity, consistent with Cetin, Jarrow, Protter and Warachka (2006).
 The impact of a steeper supply curve on option prices and bid-ask spreads can be understood within the theoretical model of Garleanu, Pedersen and Poteshman (2006).
 Given the inventory of the dealer, a steeper supply curve would result in wider bid-ask spreads, since the difference in prices for a unit positive and a unit negative change in their inventory would be larger.
-In addition, if the net demand by the endusers is positive (as in the case of interest rate caps and floors), a steeper supply curve will result in higher option prices, since the dealer is net short in the aggregate.9 In such a scenario, higher bid-ask spreads (lower liquidity) would be associated with higher prices, resulting in a liquidity discount, not a premium.
-Our empirical results are consistent with these implications, given the structure of the OTC interest rate options markets.
+In addition, if the net demand by the endusers is positive (as in the case of interest rate caps and floors), a steeper supply curve will result in higher option prices, since the dealer is net short in the aggregate.
+In such a scenario, higher

-8 Admittedly, the search costs do not change much on a daily basis.
+&lt;sup>8 Admittedly, the search costs do not change much on a daily basis.
 Thus, the contribution of the mechanism in Duffie et al (2005) to our story is possibly only secondary.
 We are thankful to an anonymous referee for pointing this out.

-9 Garleanu et al (2006) do not specifically examine the relationship between illiquidity and the prices of derivative assets.
+&lt;sup>9 Garleanu et al (2006) do not specifically examine the relationship between illiquidity and the prices of derivative assets.
 Their main focus is on the effects of the changes in inventory on prices through movement along the supply curve.
 However, their set-up is also useful in understanding the changes in the slope of the supply curve and the resultant relationship between illiquidity and option prices.